A bitter pill as China crackdowns squeeze pharma margins

 Bayer said in February it would buy Chinese traditional medicine maker Dihon Pharmaceutical, while Shanghai Fosun Pharmaceutical Group Co Ltd said last month it plans to take U.S.-listed Chindex International Inc private in a $461 million deal with equity firm TPG.

-“The level of industrial concentration will rapidly increase by way of acquisitions and reorganisations,” Fosun Pharmaceutical said in a statement with its annual earnings.
+“The level of industrial concentration will rapidly increase by way of acquisitions and reorganizations,” Fosun Pharmaceutical said in a statement with its annual earnings.

 M&A activity this year has so far outstripped 2013, said Phil Leung, China healthcare head and Asia Pacific M&A head for consultancy Bain & Co, noting that local and global firms were looking at acquisitions, joint ventures and other tie-ups.